ttwag/P5_Smart_Recycling_System/AWSTest/week3Test.md

 ## Issues Found
 * Some labels are too general. (e.g., Accessories)
 * How would the user choose the correct label out of similar ones? (e.g., Wristwatch, Digital watch)
-* Rekognition cannot detect object from complex scene with multiple objects.
+* Rekognition cannot detect object from complex scenes with multiple objects.